lukewp/cv/index.md

 - Pioneered use of key-value stores for organizing loosely-structured membership and recruit information.
 - Traveled to Erbil, Iraq to help Baghdad’s public school teachers develop a political organizing program and establish a stake in Iraqi parliamentary process; trained Kurdish civil society leaders in political organizing.
 [↩](#a9)

+AND BEFORE THAT, I worked in five states in several jobs that offered valuable experience: bar-back, IT helpdesk technician, swim instructor, cashier, lifeguard.
+I worked on two presidential campaigns, and was a professional gerrymanderer.

+In the 1990s, after six months of rigorous on-mountain and classroom training, I failed the role-playing part of U.S. National Ski Patrol's Outdoor Emergency Care exam while passing the exam's skills and written sections with flying colors.
+The examiner portraying a demanding race director successfully rattled my nerves, and I endangered my "patient" by acquiescing to the director's emphatic instructions to clear the run rather than carefully completing the assessment and ensuring the injured skier was safe to move.
+For a while, I thought the lesson was that I should push back on those who would wield power irresponsibly.
+But over time I have come to think of it as a parable about risk blindness: the person discovering risk must communicate it up the chain to those who might not clearly see their own liabilities.